-- When connecting the projector to a computer or an external device, use the power cord supplied with each device and commercially available shielded cables. - Use a commercial cable with a ferrite core for connecting with the <DVI-D IN> terminal.
+- When connecting the projector to a computer or an external device, use the power cord supplied with each device and commercially available shielded cables. - To assure continued performance and FCC compliance, use only high quality DVI-D interface cable with two ferrite cores for connecting with the <DVI-D IN> terminal.